-Watch launch of BepiColumbo mission to Mercury | EarthSky.org
+Watch launch of BepiColombo mission to Mercury | EarthSky.org

 The BepiColombo mission to Mercury will take us to the planet closest to the sun — the planet that helped us prove that relativity is real, the planet that is astonishingly hot on its sun-side and yet carries ice in craters at its North Pole.
 This wonderful spacecraft will let us learn more about how the solar system began, where we all came from, and how, on our own planet, you and I came to be.

-Bottom line: How to watch the October 2018 launch of the BepiColombo mission to Mercury.
+Bottom line: Here’s how to watch the October 19-20, 2018 launch of the BepiColombo mission to Mercury.

 Eleanor Imster has helped write and edit EarthSky since 1995.
 She was an integral part of the award-winning EarthSky radio series almost since it began until it ended in 2013.
 Today, as Lead Editor at EarthSky.org, she helps present the science and nature stories and photos you enjoy.
 She also serves as one of the voices of EarthSky on social media platforms including Facebook, Twitter and G+.
 She and her husband live in Tennessee and have two grown sons.